TheYorouzoya/nand2tetris/README.md

 Our Jack compiler is written in Java.
 It performs the compilation process in two phases:
 1. Tokenize the given program text by, first, cleaning up all the whitespace and comments, and then generating a stream of parsed tokens.
-2. Perform a depth first traversal of the syntax tree and output the appropriate VM code as we go along.
+2. Perform a recursive descent of the syntax tree and output the appropriate VM code as we go along.

 ### Tokenization